cardano-foundation/CIPs/CIP-XXXX/README.md

 #### Encoding of nominal type synonyms

 Some of the types have identical representations, differing only by nominal name.
-For example, Slot domain type is expressed as `uint` in CDDL.
+For example, `Slot` domain type is expressed as `uint` in CDDL.

-For these types, their nominal name should not have a separate definition in the json-schema, and the "representation type" should be used via a `$ref` instead.
+For these types, their nominal name SHOULD NOT have a separate definition in the json-schema, and the "representation type" should be used via a `$ref` instead.
 The domain type name SHOULD be included as `title` string at the point of usage.

 ### Additional format types